ScilifelabDataCentre/open-science-checklists/open_access_checklist.md

 Publishing open access means your paper is freely accessible, but there are several routes with differing degrees of openness.
 Below is a summary of the main publishing models, ordered from most to least aligned with open science principles:

-* **Diamond Open Access:** Articles are published fully open with no fees for authors or readers, funded by institutions or public organisations.
+* **Diamond Open Access:** Articles are made freely available immediately, with no fees for authors or readers.
+Costs are covered by institutions, libraries, or public organisations.
-* **Gold Open Access:** Articles are published open immediately, with a reuse licence, usually funded by the author or organisation through a publication fee.
+* **Gold Open Access:** Articles are made freely available immediately upon publication.
+A publication fee, known as an Article Processing Charge (APC), is usually paid by the author, their institution, or funder to cover publishing costs.
 * **Green Open Access:** Authors deposit a version of their work in a repository, making it freely accessible, often after an embargo period (a waiting time set by the publisher or journal before the article can be shared openly).
-* **Hybrid Open Access:** Subscription-based journals offering an option for authors to pay an article processing charge (APC) to make individual articles open access.
+* **Hybrid Open Access:** Articles are published in subscription-based journals, but authors can choose to pay an APC to make their individual article open access.

 In addition to your peer-reviewed final publication, you can also share a preprint, which is a version of your manuscript made publicly available before peer review, typically in repositories like [arXiv](https://arxiv.org/) or [bioRxiv](https://www.biorxiv.org/).